castacks/alfa-dataset-tools/README.md

 A.  Keipour,  M.  Mousaei,  and  S.  Scherer,  “ALFA:  A  dataset  for  UAV fault  and  anomaly  detection,” *The  International  Journal of  Robotics Research*, In press.

 ### Portions of Dataset
-Some portions of the dataset are released in the following publication.
+Some portions of the dataset are released in the following publication ([available on arXiv](https://arxiv.org/abs/1907.00511)).
 If you use any of those sequences, please also cite this paper:

 **BibTeX:** \
 @inproceedings{keipour:detection:2019, \